The Top 63 Small Backyard Ideas – Landscaping and Design

 Many homeowners spend their lives dreaming of the day they own a backyard.
 Having an outdoor space all to yourself is a huge luxury, no matter the circumstances.
-But not all backyards come with acres upon acres of wide-open space.
+But not all backyards come with acres upon acres of wide-open space or a fancy backyard shed, which is why we have come up with these small backyard ideas.

 If you plan to use your backyard as more of an outdoor living space than an actual lawn, building out a small patio is likely the best use of your limited acreage.